Home Feed

 Fascinating!
 Topnotch!
 I have never considered myself a "natural science" person.
 My axis almost always tilted to the social sciences.
 But lately, the idea of extra-terrestrial life and any discoveries beyond our world magnetized me.
 When Mars 2020 Perseverance Rover took off this year, it enthralled me so much I want to go to Mars lol.
 To satisfy my curiosity and probably to review my forgotten science lessons, I bumped into this book: The ?

 thevagabondlawyer Secret Lives of Planets by Paul Murdin and wow - it is just what I needed.
 In this book, acclaimed astronomer Mr. Murdin bridges the gap of my childish sense of fascination and a rather more practical approach to the Solar System.
-He detailed each planet and their respective satellites, laying down their assets and 👇 3y
+He detailed each planet and their respective satellites, laying down their assets and 👇 4y

 thevagabondlawyer hidden secrets.
 It feels less like homework and more like having a story wittingly told.
 Whether there are other creatures lurking somewhere up above us, it is undoubtedly a place full of the most peculiar and magnificent natural phenomena.
-Go Perseverance! 😊 3y
+Go Perseverance! 😊 4y

-rwmg Wishlisted 3y
+rwmg Wishlisted 4y

 41 likes3 stack adds3 comments